 Return to Index

-Lesions are not typically itchy, but mild to severe itching may occur in some patients
+Patches are not typically itchy, but mild-to-severe itching may occur.

 - Itching worsens when the body overheats.

 - This may happen during physical activities or after taking a hot shower.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Pityriasis rosea can usually be diagnosed by looking at your rash.
 You may be referred to a doctor who specializes in skin disorders (dermatologist) if the rash is difficult to identify.

 Testing is usually not needed, but your bodily fluids and tissues may be tested if the diagnosis is uncertain.
 This can be done with:

 - Skin scrape

 There is no cure for pityriasis rosea.
 The rash may last for several months.
 It will usually go away on its own.

 Treatment may be able to relieve some of the symptoms, such as itching.
 Treatment options include the following: